vincentchachere/Azure-Network-Protocols/README.md

 ### 7. ) Observe SSH Traffic

-<ins>EXPLANATION</ins>: Back in Wireshark, filter for SSH (Secure Shell or Secure Socket Shell) traffic only, or since ssh uses port 22 you can also use: `tcp.port == 22` (this is the more direct way to use SSH).
-SSH is similar to remote desktop, except that it is a network protocol that gives users, particularly system administrators, a secure way to access a computer over an unsecured network.
-So, instead of pinging VM2 you will SSH into VM2 from VM1.
-In other words, connect from VM1 into VM2 via SSH.
+<ins>EXPLANATION</ins>: In Wireshark, filter for SSH traffic by using `tcp.port == 22` (*TCP is the protocol SSH uses and 22 is the port SSH uses*).
+SSH, unlike Remote Desktop, is a secure network protocol that allows system administrators to access a computer over an unsecured network.
+Instead of pinging VM2, connect to it from VM1 via SSH.

-- Click: `Green Wireshark Icon` in the top left corner of your Wireshark screen under 'Edit'.
+- Click: `Green Wireshark Icon` in the top left corner

 - Select: `Continue without saving`

-- Type in: `ssh` into the Wireshark Filter Bar
+- Type: `ssh` into the Wireshark Filter Bar

 - Press: `Enter`

-- Type in: `ssh labuser@10.0.0.5` into Powershell
+- Type: `ssh labuser@10.0.0.5` into Powershell

-  - *As you see, this is your VM2's login username (labuser) and your VM2's Private IP Address being used for this protocol.*
+- Press: `Enter`

-- Press: `Enter` when done doing the above action.
+*Notice your VM2's login username (labuser) and your VM2's Private IP Address being used for this protocol.*

-  - *<ins>It will ask you inside Powershell "Are you sure you want to continue?"</ins>*
+<ins>It will ask you inside Powershell</ins>: "Are you sure you want to continue?"

-    - Type in: `yes `
+    - Type In: `yes `

     - Press: `Enter`